How to Install Pluto TV on Any Device: TV, Roku & Fire Stick

 What Is Pluto TV?

-Step 1: How to Know If You Have a Smart TV
+Step 1: Determine Whether You Have a Smart TV

 A Smart TV can connect to the internet and has apps (like Netflix, YouTube, Hulu, or Pluto TV).